zhangdongdong7/scenarios/numpy/lab-numpy-advanced-topics/step3.md

 ## Exercise

 Now, please use the`np.ma`module provided by numoy to complete the creation of mask array.
-At the same time, use the `np.ma.masked_where()` function to apply the mask to the array, and finally use the `np.ma.masked_invalid（）`to handle invalid values.
+At the same time, use the `np.ma.masked_where()` function to apply the mask to the array, and finally use the `np.ma.masked_invalid()`to handle invalid values.
 Please complete this exercise.